hyperledger-labs/harmonia/docs/adhara/ethereum_proof_verification.md

 The verification of an EEA-compliant Ethereum block header proof consists of:

 1. verifying that the block header and block header preimage match up and hash to the block hash that was signed over.
-2. verifying that the receipts root extracted from the verified block header match up with the root provided in the proof.
+2. verifying that the transaction receipts root extracted from the verified block header match up with the root provided in the proof.
 3. verifying a Merkle inclusion proof for the given logs in the receipts tree.
 4. verifying the provided validator signatures over the block header containing the receipts tree root.
 5. verifying that at least half the onboarded validators' signatures are present.